ian-hoyle/json-schema-validated/README.md

         { "domain": "TDRMetadataUpload", "domainKey": "Description" }
       ]
     }
-    // ... more config items ...
   ]
 }
 ```

-One or many JSON schema can be used to validate the data with error messages defined for each schema.
+One or many JSON schemas can be used to validate the data with error messages defined for each schema.

 Here is a snippet from `closedRecord.json` schema that could also be applied: